 AVENGERS: AGE OF ULTRON

 Joss Whedon is back as director.
 Before the Avengers films, Whedon was best known as the creator of tvs Buffy the Vampire Slayer (1997-2003) and its spinoff Angel (1999-2004), as well as the short-lived space opera tv series Firefly (2002-3), which has developed an enormous fan following.
 On television, Whedon also created the less popular Dollhouse (2008-10), as well as the quirky web series Dr Horribles Sing-a-Long Blog (2008), and has written the screenplays for a variety of genre films including the original Buffy the Vampire Slayer (1992), Toy Story (1995), Alien: Resurrection (1997), Titan A.E.
 (2000) and Atlantis: The Lost Empire (2001).
 He made his directorial debut with the big-screen Firefly spinoff Serenity (2005).
-Elsewhere, he has produced the fandom documentary Comic-Con Episode IV: A Fans Hope (2011), wrote/produced the horror film The Cabin in the Woods (2012) and wrote/produced the psychic film In Your Eyes (2014).
+Elsewhere, he has produced the fandom documentary Comic-Con Episode IV: A Fans Hope (2011), wrote/produced the horror film The Cabin in the Woods (2012), wrote/produced the psychic film In Your Eyes (2014) and wrote and performed uncredited directing duties on Justice League (2017).
 He subsequently went onto direct a modernised film version of Shakespeares Much Ado About Nothing (2013).

 Going back to by comments on Marvel and the telephone book, it feels that whatever I say is redundant.
 Nevertheless, as a small and insignificant voice among the throng, I have to admit I found Age of Ultron a disappointment.
 The pleasure of The Avengers was in seeing the characters that had built up through the other films come together and play off each other.
 This came with a great deal of wry humour on the part of Joss Whedon and the various actors, most of whom used the opportunity to polish their roles to the point of perfection.
 Whedon did reasonably well with the action and effects but this was not the prime focus of the film.
 The failing of Age of Ultron seems to be that this balance has been reversed.